 Interested faculty must submit a completed application form, signature page for consideration.
 Completed application forms and/or questions can be sent to Pat Brander: email@example.com.
 Deadline for Applications September 22, 2014.

 Winter 2015 Online Faculty Development Program

 The Office of Distance Education is offering The Foundations of Teaching Online, a fully online program introducing best practices for the online or blended teacher.
 As content and interactivity changes each winter, we recommend and encourage retakes.

 Participation in this program satisfies the CAPC training requirement.

 When: January 5 - January 16, 2015

 We will also hold optional online synchronized sessions using D2L's Online Rooms.
 Here's your opportunity to practice web conferencing with your students!

 We will be on campus throughout the session to help you face-to-face as needed.

 Program participants should have basic D2L skills before participating in this program.
 More information regarding D2L can be found on IT's D2L website.

-To register, please complete our registration form.
+To register, please complete our registration page.